yanzhen4/yanzhen4.github.io/_pages/about.md

 I am an undergraduate student at UIUC majoring in Computer Science.

-I have been a member of the Data Mining Group (DMG) since Spring 2023, where I am fortunate to be advised by [Prof. Jiawei Han](http://hanj.cs.illinois.edu/) and mentored by [Yu Zhang](https://yuzhimanhua.github.io/).
+I have been a Data Mining Group (DMG) member since Spring 2023, where I am fortunate to be advised by [Prof. Jiawei Han](http://hanj.cs.illinois.edu/) and mentored by [Yu Zhang](https://yuzhimanhua.github.io/).

-In 2024, I had a wonderful summer at UPenn, where I was researching with [Prof. Dan Roth](https://www.seas.upenn.edu/~danroth/).

-Starting in Fall 2024, I will also begin working with [Prof. Jiaxuan You](https://cs.stanford.edu/people/jiaxuan/).
+I am also an intern researching with [Prof. Dan Roth](https://www.seas.upenn.edu/~danroth/) and [Prof. Jiaxuan You](https://scholar.google.com/citations?user=NDbMl7oAAAAJ&hl=en)

-My current research interests are Data Mining and Natural Language Processing.

 What's new
 ======